Gustave Caillebotte: 2024 Exhibition at Musée d'Orsay

-In 2022 France acquired Boating Party and unveiled it in 2023.
-The French Ministry of Culture organized a national celebration of the acquisition in conjunction with the 2024 150th anniversary of impressionism and the 130th anniversary of Caillebotte's death.
-The celebration began with a special display of the work in the Musée d'Orsay's impressionism gallery followed by a national tour of the work and then its inclusion in a major Caillebotte exhibition at the Musée d'Orsay alongside other Caillebotte masterpieces.
-Boating Party toured the country being presented by Rima Abdul Malak at Museum of Fine Arts of Lyon (September 9, 2023 to December 11, 2023), displayed at Musée des beaux-arts de Marseille (December 15, 2023 to March 17, 2024) and then exhibited at Fine Arts Museum of Nantes (March 23, 2024 to June 23, 2024).
-The Nantes exhibition coincided with both the Musée d'Orsay's March 26, 2024 to July 14, 2024 150th anniversary impressionism exhibition and its simultaneous celebration of loaning 180 works to 30 different museums throughout France.
+In 2022, France acquired Boating Party and unveiled it in 2023.
+In 2024, the French Ministry of Culture organized a national celebration of the acquisition to coincide with the 150th anniversary of impressionism and the 130th anniversary of Caillebotte's death.
+The celebration began with a special display of the work in the Musée d'Orsay's impressionism gallery, followed by a national tour of the work, and then its inclusion in a major Caillebotte exhibition at the Musée d'Orsay alongside other Caillebotte masterpieces.
+Boating Party toured the country being presented by Rima Abdul Malak at Museum of Fine Arts of Lyon (9 September 2023 – 11 December 2023), displayed at Musée des beaux-arts de Marseille (15 December 2023 – 17 March 2024) and then exhibited at Fine Arts Museum of Nantes (March 23, 2024 to June 23, 2024).
+The Nantes exhibition coincided with both the Musée d'Orsay's 150th anniversary impressionism exhibition (26 March – 14 July 2024) and its simultaneous celebration of loaning 180 works to 30 different museums throughout France.
 This was the first time that a National Treasure had been put on a national tour like this.

 In 2024 the Musée d'Orsay hosted an exhibition examining how Gustave Caillebotte depicted men in unconventional ways, hinting at his possible homosexuality.
 The exhibition's introductory texts highlight how Caillebotte portrayed men in domestic, often intimate settings typically reserved for women in the 19th century.
 His male subjects are shown with striking realism in everyday activities—bathing, rowing, lounging, and even defecating.
-A curator remarked on the radical nature of his work: "His subject matter is very radical during the time, because men were not supposed to stare at men, and he's staring at men."
+A curator remarked on the radical nature of his work: "His subject matter is very radical during the time, because men were not supposed to stare at men, and he's staring at men".
 During his career, 100 of his paintings depicted only men, while just 32 depicted only women, an emphasis that was unique among his French contemporaries.
 Most of his male subjects are from high society.
 However, this bias of the Orsay exhibition has been disputed by some art critics in French newspapers, such as by Harry Bellet in Le Monde.

-The tour was titled as "Gustave Caillebotte: Painting Men" at Musée d'Orsay (October 8, 2024 to January 19, 2025) and its subsequent appearance at J. Paul Getty Museum (February 25, 2025 to May 25, 2025).
-The show traveled to the Art Institute of Chicago (June 29, 2025 to October 5, 2025) as "Gustave Caillebotte: Painting His World".
+The tour was titled as "Gustave Caillebotte: Painting Men" at Musée d'Orsay (8 October 2024 – 19 January 2025) and its subsequent appearance at J. Paul Getty Museum (25 February – 25 May 2025).
+The show traveled to the Art Institute of Chicago (29 June – 5 October 2025) as "Gustave Caillebotte: Painting His World".
 The only change in the exhibition was that Caillebotte's pastels were only included in Paris because of their fragility.
 The subsequent legs of the exhibition included Young Man Playing the Piano (1876), on loan from Tokyo's Artizon Museum.